 What are the entry requirements?

 Most consulting graduate schemes aim to attract high academic achievers.
 You'll typically need:

 - A 2:1 undergraduate qualification - Some organisations ask for a related degree, but this isn't always the case.
 You'll find that Accenture, Fujitsu, KPMG and PwC welcome applications from graduates of any degree discipline.
 Employers such as Arcadis and FDM Group ask for a 2:2 in any subject.

 - A strong and demonstrable interest in your chosen sector/organisation - Being passionate and knowledgeable about the area you're working in can improve the quality of your work and strengthen your problem-solving abilities.

-- Language skills - Due to the international nature of many large companies, knowledge of a second language can be an advantage but is by no means essential.
+- Language ability - Due to the international nature of many large companies, knowledge of a second language can be an advantage but is not essential.

 - A willingness to travel - Consulting careers usually require a fair amount of travel and it's possible that you may need to relocate, nationally or internationally, and work from home for extended periods.

 Whichever sector you work in, you'll need to be an excellent communicator, highly organised and able to manage your workload - find out more about the skills that employers want.